Florida vs. Florida State NCAA Football Odds, Plays and Insights | November 27, 2021

 Florida State Stats and Trends

-- In Florida State's 11 games this year, it has five wins against the spread.

-- The Seminoles have an against the spread record of 4-3 in their seven games when underdogs by 2.5 points or more this year.
+- So far this year, the Seminoles have been installed as underdogs by a 3-point margin or more six times and are 3-3 ATS in those matchups.

-- Florida State has hit the over in 36.4% of its opportunities this season (four times over 11 games with a set point total).
+- Florida State has gone over the point total in 36.4% of its opportunities this year (four times in 11 games with a set point total).

-- The Seminoles score 28.2 points per game, comparable to the 27.1 the Gators give up.
+- The Seminoles put up 28.2 points per game, comparable to the 27.1 the Gators surrender.

-- Florida State is 4-1 against the spread and 4-1 overall when the team scores more than 27.1 points.
+- Florida State is 4-1 against the spread and 4-1 overall in games when it records more than 27.1 points.

-- In games that Florida State picks up over 361.5 yards, the team is 5-2 against the spread and 5-2 overall.
+- When Florida State amasses more than 361.5 yards, the team is 5-2 against the spread and 5-2 overall.

-- This year the Seminoles have turned the ball over 18 times, eight more than the Gators' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.